depixelado/captains-league/docs/architecture.md

 ### Retrieving big amounts of data

-Retrieving logs from all places/captains.
-It can produce a big amount of data to retrieve.
+Retrieving logs from all places/captains can result in a big amount of data.
 For that reason, It would be necessary to paginate responses so the size of it can be controlled.
+The approach taken on this project is `cursor-based pagination` as explained on [GraphQL pagination documentation](https://graphql.org/learn/pagination/)